freedomofpress/securedrop-docs/docs/admin/deployment/sample_privacy_policy.rst

 Please read this privacy policy carefully.
 It explains what information what type of information SecureDrop does and does not collect, and why.

-Collection of Information From Sources
+Collection of information from sources
 --------------------------------------

 * We don’t ask or require you to provide any personally identifying information